This week I created a vision board and wanted to share a bit about the process.

-For example, I have a little calendar taped onto one page (with washi tape!) to be filled in with blog tour dates and bookstore events.
+For example, I have a little calendar taped onto one page (with washi tape!) so I can add blog tour dates and bookstore events.

-And I jotted down a list of ideas for getting the word out about my new book on a card that slips into a pocket (envelope) taped to another page of the vision board.
+And I jotted down a list of ideas for getting the word out about my new book.
+It’s on a card that slips into a pocket (envelope) taped to another page of the vision board.

-All in all, this vision board is just the right mix of happy-making images and words that strike a chord with me as well as a motivating (yet loose) plan.
-And I just love how it folds up like a book to be flipped through and carried anywhere!
+All in all, this vision board is just the right mix of happy-making images and words that strike a chord with me, as well as a motivating (yet loose) plan.
+And I just love how it folds up like a book that can be flipped through and carried anywhere!

-Or, unfurled along a shelf in the office to provide regular inspiration....
-Here I have it standing before the wall-hung vision board I made at the beginning of the year.
+Or, unfurled along a shelf in the office to provide regular inspiration….
+Here it is standing before the wall-hung vision board I made at the beginning of the year.